notadeejay/rbc-training/data/Week 2 Day 2/03__Flex Box Reading__Reading.md

   }
 ```

-Then, there are several properties we can apply to the parent, or flex box container.
+Then, there are several properties we can apply to the parent, which can also be referred to as the **flex box container**.

 - Flex Direction
 - Flex Wrap